DeepSoftwareAnalytics/CoSQA_Plus/README.md

   <img src="image/README/cosqa+performance.png" alt="1727367035492" width="50%"/>
 </div>

 **If you just want to use CoSQA+ dataset itself, go to [Train on CoSQA+](#train-on-cosqa) and [Test on CoSQA+](#test-on-cosqa) directly.**

+This project is licensed under the Apache2.0 License.

 ## Model Size & Budget